Folk Association of South Hants

 Upton Folk Festival 2009 review - festival link

-Chippenham Folk Festival 2008 review, 2016 review - festival link
+Chippenham Folk Festival 2008 review, 2016 review, 2024 review - festival link

 Towersey Village Festival 2007 review - festival link